civa/daxchain/README.md

 ## Building the source

-Tomochain provides a client binary called `dax` for both running a masternode and running a full-node.
+Daxchain provides a client binary called `dax` for both running a masternode and running a full-node.
 Building `dax` requires both a Go (1.7+) and C compiler; install both of these.

 Once the dependencies are installed, just run the below commands: